dojo/docs/dojo/fx/chainCombineExamples.rst

               })
             ]);

-            //Resize and change color of the node as it moves too. var resizeColorAnim = dojo.fx.chain([
+            // Resize and change color of the node as it moves too. var resizeColorAnim = dojo.fx.chain([
               dojo.animateProperty({node: "basicNode1",
                 properties: {